background

 The analysis of the contribution margin facilitates a more in-depth, granular understanding of a company’s unit economics (and cost structure).

-Given how the CM examines the product-level breakdown of each dollar that comes in and how it contributes to generating profit, the break-even point (BEP) cannot be calculated without determining the CM.
+Given how the contribution margin analyzes the product-level breakdown of each dollar that comes in and how it contributes to generating profit, the break even point (BEP) cannot be estimated without determining the contribution margin.

 Therefore, companies striving to obtain a sustainable long-term competitive advantage from the optimization of their business model must focus on identifying the products with the highest contribution margins in order to maximize potential profits.